In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the opportunity to perform measurements at HZB-facilities of the Institute for Silicon Photovoltaics (F. Ruske) and the X-Ray CoreLab (A. Ramírez Caro).
-Particularly, I. Rudolf is acknowledged for the access to chemical facilities at the NP-S-PG department of HZB.
-The present work is financed by the InnovEEA Project (01.01.2020-31.12.2023).
+Particularly, I. Rudolph is acknowledged for the access to chemical facilities at the WI-APG department of HZB.
+We thank HZB for the allocation of synchrotron radiation beamtime.
+A.M. and D.S. acknowledge the BMBF (grant no. 05K19KER and 0519ODR, respectively).
+A.P. has been supported by InnovEEA Project (01.01.2020-31.12.2024).